-The outbreak has come with no shortage of angry finger-pointing at the small but growing contingent of Americans who choose not to vaccinate their children against the highly contagious, yet preventable disease.
+With this latest outbreak comes plenty of angry finger-pointing at the small but notorious contingent of Americans who choose not to vaccinate their children (or themselves) against the highly contagious, yet preventable, disease.

-As recently as 20 years ago, measles was listed by the World Health Organization as one of the five leading causes of death in the world.
-But by 2000, the diseasewas declared “eliminated” in the U.S., largely credited to the success of statewide public health campaigns to make the MMR (measles, mumps, rubella) vaccine mandatory for children enrolling in public schools.
+As recently as three decades ago, measles was listed by the World Health Organization as one of the five leading causes of death on Earth.
+But by 2000, the disease was declared “eliminated” in the U.S., largely due to the success of statewide public health campaigns to make the MMR (measles, mumps, rubella) vaccine mandatory for children enrolling in public schools.

-Not surprisingly, rates have increased fastest in states with the most lenient vaccination exemption rules.
-All but two states (Mississippi and West Virginia) allow for religious exemptions, and 19 states — California included — permit parents to opt out of vaccinating their children on personal or philosophical grounds.
-Many parents who do so, say they doubt the effectiveness of the vaccine or have concerns that it may cause autism or other major health problems, even as no medical evidence actually supports these theories.
+Forty-seven states still permit parents to opt out of vaccinating their children on religious grounds, and 18 states allow exemptions based on personal or philosophical beliefs (until 2015, California allowed both exemptions).
+Many parents who go this route say they doubt the effectiveness of the vaccine or have concerns that it may cause autism or other major health problems, even though no medical evidence actually supports these theories.

-It's actually nothing new: anti-vaccination movements have a robust, storied history.
-Intermittent backlashes against compulsory government vaccination campaigns have arisen ever since the first series of inoculations were given more than 200 years ago.
+These holdouts mark just the latest chapter in a long, robust history of anti-vaccination movements.
+Intermittent backlashes against compulsory government vaccination campaigns have arisen ever since the first series of vaccinations were given more than 200 years ago.

-Perhaps most interesting is the striking cultural similarities and motives of today's prototypical "anti-vaxxers" and their 19th Century forebears: both have been typically portrayed as affluent, well-educated and politically progressive, driven by strong distrust in the safety of vaccines and intensely protective of civil liberties and personal choice.
+Most interesting are the striking cultural similarities and motives of today's prototypical "anti-vaxers" and their 19th century forebears: Both have typically been cast as either deeply religious or affluent, well-educated and politically progressive, and intensely protective of civil liberties and personal choice.

 The First Vaccine Revolution

-If you know little or care less about smallpox, Edward Jenner's the man to thank for that.
+If you know little or care less about smallpox, Edward Jenner's the guy to thank for that.

-Among the most gruesome and deadly diseases in human history, smallpox terrorized the world for centuries, ravaging entire societies during its sporadic outbreaks and claiming millions of lives, particularly those of young children.
-Highly infectious, smallpox typically covers the skin in large oozing, pus-filled bumps.
+Among the most gruesome and deadly diseases in human history, smallpox terrorized the world for centuries, ravaging entire civilizations and claiming millions of lives — particularly those of young children — during its sporadic outbreaks.
+Highly infectious, the disease typically covers the skin in large oozing, pus-filled bumps.

 Jenner subsequently coined the term "vaccine," from "vacca," Latin for cow.

-The smallpox vaccine and its later iterations proved so successful that the World Health Organization in 1980 declared smallpox the first disease to be eradicated as a result of global vaccination efforts.
-To date, there is no cure or treatment for the disease; vaccination is the only means of prevention.
+The smallpox vaccine and its later iterations proved so successful that the World Health Organization in 1980 declared it the first disease to be eradicated as a result of global vaccination efforts.
+To date, there is no cure or treatment for it; vaccination is the only means of prevention.

 Turns out, lots of folks.
 As word of the procedure spread, Jenner was ridiculed by a host of angry critics, particularly members of the clergy, who charged that the idea of inoculating someone with pus from a diseased animal was not only revolting but blasphemous.
 Rumors abounded of vaccinated patients contracting bovine diseases and suffering grotesque reactions.
-Enough evidence, however, demonstrated the obvious advantages of the vaccination, and the procedure soon became widespread.
+Enough evidence, however, demonstrated the obvious advantages of the vaccination, and the procedure became increasingly accepted by the medical establishment in much of Europe.

 By the mid-1800s, in the wake of several smallpox outbreaks, the United Kingdom enacted a set of laws making vaccinations compulsory, initially for infants, but eventually for all children up to 14 years old.
 Cumulative penalties were imposed on violators.

-The measures were met with staunch resistance and incited a series of riots.
+These measures, though, were met with staunch resistance, inciting a series of riots.
 The unrest prompted the creation of the Anti-Compulsory Vaccination League in 1867, whose founders were primarily concerned with what they considered a blatant infringement of personal choice and liberty.

 The group's seven-point mission statement, printed on the masthead of its newsletter, included the following pronouncement: